“What do you see, Red?”

 “His arm,” Leaf gasps, and Blue sucks in a sharp breath as he sees a dark bruise already covering an unnatural bulge in Red’s left forearm.

 Red whimpers and rests his head on the grass.
 “Broken,” he groans, and takes quick, shallow breaths that come out in pained noises.

 “Are you hurt anywhere else?”
-Leaf asks, putting the revive capsule away and pulling a potion out to spray it over the bruise to reduce some topical pain and swelling.
+Leaf asks, swapping her revive capsule for a potion.
+She sprays it over the bruise to reduce some topical pain and swelling.
 “Did you get shocked?”

 “No,” Red grits through clenched teeth as his right hand grips his other shoulder to keep it still.
 “Wasn’t touching…” he pauses to take a shaking breath, “When it landed…”

 Blue moves the lantern down to check his pants for burns anyway.
 His heart is still racing, but relief makes him light headed.
 “Lucky asshole.”

 “Yeah… gotta stop… climbing trees…” Red makes a sound that’s half sob and half laugh.
 He closes his eyes tight as tears slide down from their corners.
 Blue almost looks away, then forces himself not to.
 If Red has to bear it, he can’t turn away, even if it makes him feel wretched and embarrassed for his friend.

 And scared.
 Pikachu and raichu continue to run through the forest all around them.
 Most are distant, little more than flickers of light between the trees, but some pass close by, and the three of them are sitting targets like this.
 “We need to get you to the outpost.”